 8. No specific vaccine or medicines have been proven safe and effective against Ebola in humans, although a new drug called ZMapp has successfully treated 18 monkeys infected with the disease and was used experimentally to help two patients who were infected in Africa and treated in the United States.
 It is in exceedingly short supply.
 Supportive care (rehydration with oral or intravenous fluids) and treatment of specific symptoms improve the chance of survival.

-9. While the situation looks bleak in West Africa, the CDC notes that the risk of an Ebola outbreak in the United States is very low.
+9. The CDC notes that the risk of an Ebola outbreak in the United States is very low.